ikkentim/SampSharp/README.md

 SampSharp (S# for short) is a plugin and library that allows you to write San Andreas: Multiplayer(SA-MP) gamemodes in C# or any other .NET language.
 S#'s aim is to allow you to enjoy all features of OO-programming and .NET.
 S# uses the .Net Core to allow linux servers to run this plugin as well.
 For information about installing and building S#, check the documentation.
 If you have any questions, join our [Slack] chat, file an issue or post on our SA-MP forum post.

-All feedback is welcome, file an Issue or contact me on the SA-MP forums:
+All feedback is welcome, [file an issue](https://github.com/ikkentim/SampSharp/issues) or contact me on the SA-MP forums:

-[My SA-MP profile]

 [S# topic on SA-MP]